hdtodd/omnisensor_433/README.md

     *  Don't forget to end your `case` section with a `break;`.
 4.  `cd` to your `rtl_433` directory and rebuild `rtl_433` (`cmake ...`).
 5. Stop `rtl_433` if you have one running.
 Run your new `rtl_433` with `sudo ./build/src/rtl_433 -R 275 -F json: -c` and watch for your microcontroller sensor data to be reported, with your data fields and your `fmt=nn`.
 (The trailing `-c` overrides any configuration file you may have set up as a production environment.)
-6. Edit your `omni.c` file if the data values reported by `rtl_433` don't match those your on the Arduino IDE monitor window for your microcontroller.
+6. Edit to correct the decoding statements in your `omni.c` file if the data values reported by `rtl_433` don't match those your on the Arduino IDE monitor window for your microcontroller (double-check by decoding the the hexadecimal string manually if necessary).
 7. When the values reported by `rtl_433` match those sent by your microcontroller, install your new `rtl_433` for production and restart with your standard configuration file.

 You now have a microcontroller-based sensor system that is fully recognized by `rtl_433`, and you can integrate those sensor readings with your other monitoring systems.